johnjmikucki/tutorial/en/django_views/README.md

 - What you actually **see** when you visit a webpage
 - Can be written in any of a combination of several things including html, javascript, CSS, etc.
 - Can be static (always the same) or dynamic (changes based on other stuff, like what's in the database, or what you clicked on, or what time it is, etc.)

+## From URL to Your View ##
+- User clicks on a link to your site
+- Their computer makes a request for the web page
-- A request comes into your site (`critters_site`), your site forwards it to the proper application (`cat_shelter`), and the application decides what the view/webpage should look like.
+- The site (`critters_site`) forwards the request to the application (`cat_shelter`)
+- The application matches the request against (rule, function) pairs
+- If a rule matches - call the first matching rule's function
+- Otherwise, throw an error

-## Notes ##
+## Regex Notes ##

-- Important regex things to know
 - What's a Regex?
-A Regular Expression - matches strings against patterns.
+    A Regular Expression - matches strings (like URLs!) against patterns.
+- Common regex symbols:
   - `^` : the beginning
   - `$` : the end
   - `\d` : a digit